Sanctuary Garden

 Regulation is the Root.
 Joy is the Bloom.
 Legacy is the Fruit.

-“Regulation is the moment you call yourself home.”
+“Regulation is the moment we call ourselves home.”

 The moment this truth lands, everything shifts.

-Regulation stops being something you perform and becomes something you return to.
+Regulation stops being something you perform and becomes something we return to.

 It stops being earned and becomes remembered.